EnzoBnl/enzobnl/pl.md

 <script>document.body.style.background = "#f2f2f2";</script>
 <!--NOTE HEAD END-->

+# General
+## Idiomatic coding
+A code snippet is said *idiomatic* if it is written the way the language is intended to be used.
+Idiomatic
 # Java
 ## Java 8: Interfaces
 We will take the following interface as an example for this section: (java8)